Professional Accreditation & Memberships:

 For more information about My Services to you click links below:

-My Publications in recognized journals and national newspapers:
+My Publications in recognized journals, national newspapers and universities:

 Millions of taxpayers yet to file their tax returns

 publication description An estimated two million taxpayers still needed to file their tax returns at the beginning of November.
 There is now just over a week before the deadline and if you are one of those who have left it to the last minute, it is time to focus on getting it in on time.

 If you are a taxpayer, but not a provisional taxpayer, you need to submit a return on e-filing by November 24.